Front Matter

 Set both the image and the alt text:

-• banner-image-alt: Used where the banner image is shown on a page
+banner-image: An image used in list views and open-graph databanner-image-alt: Used where the banner image is shown on a page

 By default, pages, posts, and authors are included in sitemaps and site search.